The 20 Best Melanoma Doctors Near Me in Wausau, WI

 Offers Telehealth

-Jennine Larson is a General Surgeon in Wausau, Wisconsin.
+Jennine Larson is a General Surgeon practicing medicine in Wausau, Wisconsin.
 Dr. Larson is rated as an Experienced provider by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Delirium, Hernia, Umbilical Hernia, Gastrostomy, and Hernia Surgery.
-Dr. Larson is currently accepting new patients.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Delirium, Hernia, Umbilical Hernia, Gastrostomy, and Hernia Surgery.

 Experienced in Melanoma